ppoiuy/spellcast-solver/README.md

 1. Fill in the text boxes with letters that correspond to the SpellCast game grid.
 2. Use the buttons located above each text box to change a tile's value.
 You can set it to DL (Double Letter), TL (Triple Letter), or 2x (Double Word).
 3. Adjust the slider to represent the gem number and calculate the number of swaps.
    - Note: Avoid using 9+ gems with only 3 available swaps, as it may take more than 5 minutes to generate words.
+But, set # of scores to a much higher number (200+) if you use want to 3 swaps to get different words in this list.
 4. Click the "Solve" button to generate a list of the best words sorted by their value.
    - Note: The same word may appear multiple times in the list, but with different paths or swapped tiles.
 5. To view more details about a specific word, click on the word in the list on the right.